lo-maxwell/react-virtual-garden/blog.md

 Structure - Soil physical health, determines grow speed and natural disaster resistance Biodiversity - Soil biological health, determines xp earned and pest resistance Growing certain crops increases/decreases these respectively

+Roadmap
+Daily login bonus - should be easy to implement and fun gambling aspect/retention policy Goose Farm - Have to involve geese in some way besides images (?) but keep it simple farming game still Goose object - new type of object, has stats, each stat varies between geese Categorizations for appearance and base stats/general growth power but since each stat is goose dependent we need to store in database
+Gain geese by growing them - can have "goose seed" item Geese gain bonuses when grown near plants
+Geese lose bonuses when grown near other geese
+Geese go to a separate inventory, with a cap on how many you can have at once, can delete to make space If at cap, cannot plant more goose seeds
+If not at cap, plants have a small chance to turn into geese when harvested, giving major stat boosts depending on plant value/type
+Stats are used in beauty contest, which is a global ranking of how well your goose's stats match some criteria Thus it is useful to have many types of stats (all rounder, extremely high power, high intelligence + charisma etc) 1 goose egg per day from daily login bonus maximum 7 geese eggs in inventory holiday events can give holiday geese eggs which do not use regular slots (the holiday geese do use slots)

+for the sake of mvp:
+geese are categorized by color at first, no actual plant gooses, they just convert into that color beauty contest is always highest x stat or 2 stats